Moving iron speaker

 There are several types of moving iron speaker.
 Modern damped moving iron mechanisms can provide respectable sound quality, and are used in headphones.

 The first moving iron transducer, the telephone receiver or earphone, evolved with the first telephone systems in the 1870s.
 Moving iron horn loudspeakers developed from earphones after the first amplifying device which could drive a speaker, the triode vacuum tube, was perfected around 1913.
 They were used in radio receivers and the first public address systems.
 Moving iron cone loudspeakers appeared around 1920.
 Around 1930 they were replaced by the moving coil cone loudspeaker developed in 1925 by Edward Kellogg and Chester Rice.
-Today the moving iron driver mechanism is still used in some earphones and tiny PC speakers.
+Today the moving iron driver mechanism is still used in some earphones, appliances, and tiny PC speakers.

 Design

 There are several variations.
 Each speaker has one property from each of the following groups of characteristics: